ciml-org/ciml-summer-institute-2021/0_preparation/sc20_training_account_configurations.md

 ### [1] Do not replace the ```.bashrc``` with your own.

-SC20 aliases and paths are pre-installed (see below) and if you replace the files you will not be able to run the example software.
+Aliases and paths are pre-installed (see below) and if you replace the files you will not be able to run the example software.

-### [2] SDSD staff have cleared out all the miniconda installs from each of your training directories.
+### [2] Miniconda installs: institute satff will provide instructions for installing miniconda for the workshop on the preparation day.
 Please do not re-install conda.
-If you have trouble, go to the Gitter HelpDesk.
+If you have trouble, go to the Slack HelpDesk.

 <hr>